vayospot/vayospot/README.md

 Greetings!
 I am Victor Ayomipo :bust_in_silhouette:.

-I am a Programmer, a Content writer, and a Conqueror of new technologies.
+I am a Programmer, a Content writer, and the rest.

-As you browse through my portfolio, you'll see firsthand the passion and dedication I bring to every project.
+Here's just a quick portfolio of mine, you'll see firsthand all I bring to every project.

 I am ready to take on any challenge for I deliver outstanding results no matter what.

-Behold, my little stash of mighty creations and written articles and guides that demonstrate my skills and ingenuity! :ok_hand:
+Behold, my little stash of codes, written articles and guides that demonstrate my skills and ingenuity! :ok_hand:

 :mag_right: Go on.
 Have a look.